What the council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 - Installation of electric vehicle chargers for Council and community

-- Continuing installation of solar PV on Council buildings/facilities
+- Continuing installation of solar PV and battery storage at Council buildings/facilities

 - Continuing building retrofits to improve energy efficiency